CodeYourFuture/CYF-PD/content/blocks/transferable-skills/readme.md

 skills:
   - Communication
 objectives:
-  - Interpret transferrable skills that can be used in your new tech career
+  - In 5 sentences explain why transferable skills are important when becoming a Software Developer
-  - Give feedback on a text prepared by a peer
+  - Apply the skill by providing constructive feedback on a peer's transferable skills text
 time: 40
 prep: Must have done the [prep work](https://cyf-pd.netlify.app/blocks/prep-transferable-skills/readme/)